jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/humanoid/Ash Giant.md

 Temperature: any
 Organization: solitary, gang (2-5), band (6-9), raid (9-12 plus 1d4 giant vermin), or tribe (13-30 plus 35% noncombatants, plus 1 barbarian or fighter chief of 6th-8th level and 6-8 giant vermin)
 Treasure: standard (hide armor, Huge club, other treasure)
-Description: Whether because of disruptive magic, unearthed deep elements, or alien technology that fell calamitously from the sky, ash giants are victims of their barren terrains.
-Yet they somehow survive and even thrive in these desperate lands.
-Ash giants have an uncanny ability to bond with the enormous and often mutated vermin they share the landscape with, and sometimes use the largest of these creatures as mounts.
-Ash giants are brash and violent, and their humor is incredibly dark.
-Killing someone through a prank is just as funny as tripping a friend while on a hunt.
-While not inherently evil, lifetimes of being antagonized by other tribes have practically bred violence into their minds.
-Ash giants are 10 feet tall and weigh 1,200 pounds.
 Race:
 Class:
 MR: